This syllabus and its linked resources are still in draft form. Check for updates as winter semester nears.

-Again, Poli 399r credit is not for the work experience, but rather for the learning.
-No matter how well you perform during your internship, do not expect to receive an automatic A for Poli 399r.
-Your grade will depend on the quality of the academic work you submit as much as on your performance in the Legislature.
+Again, Poli 399r credit is not for the experience but for the learning.
+No matter how well you perform during your internship, do not expect an automatic A. Your grade will reflect the quality of the academic work you submit as much as your performance in the Legislature.

 The political science department has established specific learning outcomes to ensure that all our graduates grow spiritually and intellectually.
 Poli 397 and 399r emphasize these learning outcomes especially:

 Each university has a different administration that sets different policies about internship credit.
 You will learn during your internship that interns from other schools get different amounts of credit than you.
 Some offer none; others offer 12 credits.
-Those that do offer credit generally tie all the credit up into a single course number, including credit for participating in a post-internship course.
-BYU takes a more flexible approach, spreading the credit across Poli 397 and 399r (for a total of 5-8 credits), with up to 6 additional credits available to those who enroll in post-internship courses.
+Those that do offer credit generally tie all the credit up into a single course number, including credit for participating in post-internship coursework.
+BYU takes a more flexible approach, allowing you to earn anywhere from 5 to 14 credits.

 Poli 397.
 You will receive 2.0 credits for the preparation class, Poli 397, held during the first weeks of January.
-Poli 397 will be graded as rigorously as other political science courses; it is not a free "A" merely for participating.
-You receive 2.0 credits because you do two-thirds as much work as in a 3.0 credit class, not because the work is easier.
+Poli 397 will be graded as rigorously as other political science courses.
+You receive 2.0 credits because you submit two-thirds as much work as in a 3.0 credit class, not because the work is easier.
 The university catalog says you should expect "three hours of work per week per credit hour for the average student who is appropriately prepared; much more time may be required to achieve excellence [i.e. an A]."
 Most courses last 14 weeks, implying 84 hours of work to earn 2.0 credits.
-We will do that work in 2-3 weeks, so expect to work hard.
-Students who treat this class as an easy A are often disappointed in their final grade.
+We will do that work in 2-3 weeks, so expect a fast pace.

 Poli 399r.
 You will receive 3.0 or 6.0 credits (your choice) for the actual internship and related coursework as part of Poli 399r during winter semester.
 Once the university's add/drop deadline passes, you cannot change how much Poli 399r credit you are registered for.
 Read this syllabus before the add/drop deadline and consider carefully how much credit you would like to earn and how much written work you would like to do after the internship.
 (In years past, we required all interns to complete 6.0 credit hours.
 We created the 3.0 credit option to accommodate students who do not need the credit hours to graduate and prefer to pay part-time tuition.
 If 6.0 credits won't speed your graduation plans, save yourself some money and register for only 3.0 credits.)

 Consider a minor in Political Strategy.
-The Political Science department's various minors are open to any major (including political science majors).
+The Political Science department's topical minors are open to any major (including political science majors).
 Poli 399r credit counts toward this minor's 18 required hours.
-Double check, but most second block courses we offer also count, as do other courses you may have already taken, like Econ 110, Poli 200 and Poli 328.
-More generally, we encourage political science majors to complete the minor that aligns with their chosen track to receive appropriate acknowledgement on their transcript.
+The type of student who is drawn to this internship usually has completed other courses related to this minor also.
+(More generally, we encourage political science majors to complete the minor that aligns with their chosen track to receive appropriate acknowledgement on their transcript.)

 Consider an interdisciplinary minor in Civic Engagement.
 Both Poli 397 and 399r count toward this minor's 18 credit hours, in addition to other courses you may have taken.